 A note about accessibility

 I fully recognize that not everyone has access to the time, space, energy, resources, opportunities, and more to do the kind of work I’m talking about.
+But I believe we all deserve this access.

 This will be a work in progress, but I’m committed to continued exploration of ways to both make the things I can offer as accessible as possible to those with different resources, as well as ways to contribute to a world in which we all have access to the things we need.